 1. Tap the flex-ring into the socket beginning with one end of the flex-ring and progressing around the joint as shown in Photo 1.
 This operation is made easier by holding one end of the flex-ring inside the bell as the remainder of the ring is caulked into the socket.
 Correct seating is generally ensured by a snapping noise as the flex-ring springs into position.
+This should be accompanied by visual or tactile inspection (the flex-ring is painted yellow to aid in this inspection).
 (Note: When a visual inspection to determine the flex-ring position is not practical, such as in an underwater installation, a feeler gauge can be used to ensure the correct positioning of the flex-ring in the socket locking groove.
-It may be necessary to move the entering pipe slightly to improve alignment if the ring does not readily spring into the socket locking groové.)
+It may be necessary to move the entering pipe slightly to improve alignment if the ring does not readily spring into the socket locking groove.)